About UNOS Labs℠

 - Behavioral research – studying the impact of human interactions with the transplant system

 - Data science – testing new algorithms and advanced analytics to uncover actionable insights

 - Technology innovations – deploying new tools and technologies to strengthen system performance

 Implemented nationally in July 2019, the Kidney Accelerated Placement project began as a UNOS LabsSM initiative.
 It is designed to create a pathway to accelerate the placement of extremely hard-to-place kidneys via the UNOS Organ Center.
 UNOS Labs designed the project, assuming all research and development project costs before providing the project to the OPTN.

 Rolling out nationally in early 2020, the UNOS medical image sharing pilot project also began in UNOS LabsSM.
-When implemented in UnetSM, UNOS’ secure computer network linking all organ procurement organizations and transplant centers, it will create the first national donor image sharing hub.
+When implemented in UNetSM, UNOS’ secure computer network linking all organ procurement organizations and transplant hospitals, it will create the first national donor image sharing hub.
 Organ procurement organizations and donor and transplant hospitals will have universal reliable access to high-quality medical imaging studies during the organ offer process.